Google Search Ads: A Guide for Service-Based Businesses

 • Improving Ad Quality: Craft compelling, relevant ad copy and ensure your landing pages deliver what the ad promises.

-Let’s say a local pest control business launches a Google Ads campaign with the keyword “pest control.”
-Without proper setup, their ad might trigger searches like “DIY pest control” or “pest control reviews,” which likely won’t lead to sales.
+Let’s say a local pest control business launches a Google Ads campaign with the keyword pest control.
+Without proper setup, their ad might trigger searches like “DIY pest control” or “best home pesticides,” which won’t lead to sales.

-By refining its strategy, the business could focus on high-intent keywords like “emergency pest control near me,” “urgent pest infestation,” or “immediate pest control service.”
-These keywords are more likely to be used by potential customers ready to take action, ensuring the ad links to a landing page with clear contact information and an offer for same-day service.
+By refining its strategy, the business could focus on high-intent keywords like “emergency pest control near me,” “urgent pest infestation,” or “pest control service.”
+These keywords are more likely to be used by customers ready to take action, ensuring the ad links to a landing page with clear contact information and a compelling offer.

 Why Landing Pages Are Key